the-events-calendar/event-tickets/readme.txt

 * Fix - Removed the `type="submit"` from the button element in the ticket quantity remove template.
 [ETP-224]
 * Fix - Removed the duplicate `type="button"` from the button element in the ticket quantity add template.
 [ETP-224]
 * Fix - Correct the `Total` value, when the WooCommerce options for currency are empty (Thousand and decimal separator, number of decimals).
 [ETP-231]
+* Fix - Correct dependencies for the tickets block JS, in order to have the block working in WordPress versions prior to 5.0.
+[ETP-238]
 * Tweak - Consolidate duplicate code for getting tickets for each Ticket Provider.
 [ETP-235]
 * Tweak - Modify new views implementation for The Event Calendar, in order to include the "Sold Out" message as we had in the previous version.
 [ET-764]